-TOOLS AND MATERIALS THEORY
+TOOLS AND MATERIALS THEORY PIPE-0016 | 9 credits

 In this course, students study tools and materials used in the piping trades and the design of piping systems using elevation views.
 They also study the basic tools, materials and practices used in the various piping trades including plumbing, steam fitting, gas fitting and sprinkler fitting.